 Obsessions without compulsion is called “primarily obsessional OCD”.
 I was encouraged to see that the Wikipedia entry on OCD says that “Primarily obsessional OCD has been called one of the most distressing and challenging forms of OCD”; it’s more than distressing, it’s mental agony.
 I almost envy people with OCD because at least enacting the compulsion provides a little relief, no matter how short.

 However illogical and crazy the behaviour might seem to someone who has never experience OCD, it is impossible to reason your way out of the illness.
 You can’t tell yourself that it’s irrational to wash your hands so many times.
 First, the compulsion is stronger than our belief system.
 And second, there is always a grain of truth we can cling to – it is just possible that a disease might be passed on by touching something that was touched by someone who touched someone with a disease, for example.
 There is though a clear treatment plan for OCD that involves breaking the link between obsession and compulsion.
-One of the best books I have read on OCD is Brain Lock: Free Yourself from Obsessive-Compulsive Behavior, by Jeffrey M. Schwartz.
+One of the best books I have read on OCD is by Jeffrey M. Schwartz.
 He identifies four stages in treatment: relabel (you must recognise what is obsessive and clearly label it as such); reattribute (this thought is not me – it’s my OCD); refocus (the really hard bit, where you have to shift attention, at least for a while); and revalue (to take the whole cycle as something not to be taken as face value, and to adapt the view of a more impartial observer – being mindful).
 He suggests gradually building up a delay between having the compulsion and having to do it – you might only be able to manage a few seconds at first, but you increase it, perhaps very slowly.

 Such treatments, while effective for dealing with the compulsive actions, don’t immediately help us in being able to stop the bad thoughts coming in the first place.
 In a recent bout, ruminating on a mistake I had made, I tried saying internal loudly and firmly, “It was my choice”, which I eventually simplified to a loud “STOP!” in my inner speech.
 This approach eventually worked – or the bout blew itself out.
 A friend told me that a common technique is to visualise a STOP road sign, and I have since tried combining visualising the sign with thinking STOP!
 It is exhausting work though; bloody exhausting.
 At least my obsessions appear to have a natural life span, and eventually, after much pain, they eventually peter out.